mbhall88/TAC3_Report/manuscript.md

   improve read and consensus accuracy.
 This attempt did not yield a more accurate model than the default, but we think it is important to make this result available and challenge others to do the same for their species-of-interest.
-- I am third-author on a new manuscript for the workflow management system `snakemake` [@doi:10.1093/bioinformatics/bts480].
+- I am a co-author on a new manuscript for the workflow management system `snakemake` [@doi:10.1093/bioinformatics/bts480].
 The manuscript is in the process of being submitted to *Nature Communications*.
 I contributed to this work by co-developing a tool called `snakefmt` (<https://github.com/snakemake/snakefmt>) that is used to